milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 To see the prior version of this document, please go to www.netflix.com/privacyupdates.

-Last Updated: January 1, 2021
+Last Updated: November 2, 2021

 English
 Español